-- Continuous updating of procedures - Maintaining the food business database and to include fishing vessels AES - Continuous support of the FSA, HSE and Council's Our Plan missions. - Introducing a sampling programme for 2024-2025 after resource re-directed as a result of COVID-19 - Increase use of flexibility in the Food Law Code of Practice - Introduction of online portal for service request and applications. - Updating the Adur Byelaws for Cosmetic Piercing and Semi-Permanent Makeup.
+- Continuous updating of procedures - Maintaining the food business database and to include fishing vessels AES - Continuous support of the missions of the FSA, HSE and Council's Our Plan. - Introducing a sampling programme for 2024-2025 after resource re-directed as a result of COVID-19 - Increase use of flexibility in the Food Law Code of Practice - Introduction of online portal for service request and applications.